AuDigitalHealth/ci-fhir-r4/pages/_includes/dh-explanationofbenefit-medicare-mbs-1-intro.md

 This profile identifies the additional constraints, extensions, and value sets that build on and extend [ExplanationOfBenefit](http://hl7.org/fhir/R4/explanationofbenefit.html) that are supported.

 This profile is designed to set an ExplanationOfBenefit standard for:
-* Query for a record of an MBS item claim associated with a patient
+* Query for a record of an MBS or DVA item claim associated with a patient
-* Query for a record of a DVA item claim associated with a patient
-* Record or update an MBS item claim associated with a patient
-* Record or update an DVA item claim associated with a patient
+* Record or update an MBS or DVA item claim associated with a patient

 This profile is used by the following APIs:
 * [insert API endpoint](StructureDefinition-TBD-1.html)